tuura/graph-visualisation/README.md

                          }
 ```

-However unlike the other drawing drawing modules, this module has two extra drawing functions `drawDAGPartialOrder` and `drawDAGPartialOrder'` which remove indirect connections for partial order graphs before the graph is drawn, resulting in a cleaner graph drawing.
+However unlike the other drawing drawing modules, this module has two extra drawing functions `drawDAGPartialOrder` and `drawDAGPartialOrder'` which remove indirect connections for partial order graphs before the graph is drawn, resulting in a cleaner and clearer graph drawing.

 ### Issues
 * Sometimes arrows can cross nodes